-StriaTM Cladding is suitable for use in wind zones up to and including EH as defined in NZS 3604.
+StriaTM Cladding is suitable for use in all wind zones in New Zealand up to and including EH as defined in NZS 3604.

-StriaTM Cladding is also suitable in specific design projects up to design wind pressures of 3.25kPa ULS.
+StriaTM Cladding is also suitable in specific design projects up to wind pressures of 3.25kPa ULS.